tableisongithub/voltphp/README.md

 VoltPHP is a high-performance, batteries-included PHP framework with modular database support, object-oriented design, and optional Docker support.

+We use UTF-8 for all of our files/methods. if you use something else, untold badness may befall your code.
+"Just use iconv dude."
+    \- Literally every VoltPHP dev
 ## Features

 - **High Performance**: Designed for speed and efficiency.